Smoosic/.github/profile/README.md

 # Welcome to the Smoosic Project
 Most project work for Smoosic will be on the
 [main repository](https://github.com/Smoosic/Smoosic).
-If you are interested in further disucssions, please head over there.
+If you are interested in further discussions, please head over there.

 * Smoosic is a typescript/javascript music notation program that runs in the browser
 * SMO is a JSON-based file format.
 It stands for 'Serialized Musical Objects'.